isDanielWang/isdanielwang.github.io/_pages/about.md

                                    Evaluated the effect of kernel size versus performance.
                                 </li>
                                 <li>
-                                   The average challenge score is 0.94.
+                                   The average challenge score was 0.94.
                                 </li>
                             </ul>
                         </td>